 Our faculty is also very active in graduate teaching and research, and the department currently expends over a million dollars a year in external research funding.
 A department faculty member, Prof. Julie Chen, is co-director of the Nanomanufacturing Center.
 We also host the nationally famous Baseball Research Center and the Modal Analysis Lab.

 At the graduate level we offer the Master of Science in Engineering, the Doctor of Philosophy, and the Doctor of Engineering degrees.
 A student studying for one of our graduate degrees can focus in mechanical engineering, solar energy engineering, manufacturing or nanomanufacturing.
 We also offer various graduate certificates that do not require you to enroll in a degree program.
 Most of our graduate courses are offered in the evening, to attract students from industry.

-There are approximately 300 undergraduate and 50 graduate students enrolled in the ME department.
+There are approximately 300 undergraduate and 50 graduate students enrolled in the Mechanical Engineering department.
 The faculty is comprised of 13 full-time professors with distinguished academic, research and industrial backgrounds.